Knapp-Stein Type Intertwining Operators for Symmetric Pairs II. -- The Translation Principle and Intertwining Operators for Spinors: Introduction

-The fundamental representations of the Lie algebra $\so(n)$ of $M$ are the exterior power representations $\wedge^k\RR^n$ and the spin representations.
-Symmetry breaking operators for the exterior power representations are recently being investigated in detail by Kobayashi--Speh (see also Fischmann--Juhl--Somberg~\cite{FJS16} and Kobayashi--Kubo--Pevzner~\cite{KKP16} for the case of differential symmetry breaking operators).
+The fundamental representations of the Lie algebra $\so(n)$ of $\widetilde{M}$ are the exterior power representations $\wedge^k\RR^n$ and the spin representations.
+Symmetry breaking operators for the exterior power representations have been investigated in detail by Kobayashi--Speh~\cite{KS18} (see also Fischmann--Juhl--Somberg~\cite{FJS16} and Kobayashi--Kubo--Pevzner~\cite{KKP16} for the case of differential symmetry breaking operators).
 Here we focus on the fundamental spin representations.